nixos-asia/website/en/tutorial/nixos-config.md

 ![[nixos-rebuild-switch-flake.png]]
 :::

 Excellent, now we have a flake-ified NixOS configuration that is pure and reproducible!
-Let's store it in a Git repository.
+Let's store it in a [[git]] repository.

 ## Store the configuration on Git